 The Compensation Committee periodically meets with our Chief Executive Officer and/or other executive officers and Aon to obtain recommendations with respect to compensation programs for executives and other employees.
 On an annual basis, Aon provides the company with compensation data based on our selected peer group.
 Our Chief Executive Officer then makes recommendations to the Compensation Committee on the base salaries, target cash bonuses and performance measures, and equity compensation for our named executive officers and other members of the executive team.
 The Compensation Committee considers, but is not bound to accept, management's recommendations with respect to executive compensation.
-Our Chief Executive Officer and certain other executives attend most of the Compensation Committee's meetings, but the Compensation Committee discusses our Chief Executive Officer's compensation package with him but makes decisions with respect to his compensation without him present.
+Our Chief Executive Officer and certain other executives attend most of the Compensation Committee's meetings, but the Compensation Committee also holds private sessions outside the presence of members of management and non-independent directors.
+The Compensation Committee discusses our Chief Executive Officer's compensation package with him but makes decisions with respect to his compensation without him present.
 The Compensation Committee has delegated to management the authority to make certain decisions regarding compensation for employees other than named executive officers and other executives.
 The Compensation Committee has not delegated any of its authority with respect to the compensation of the named executive officers and other executives.